Cliff SiJohn

 Cliff was a key consultant on such books as, Stories That Make the World: Oral Literature of the Indian Peoples of the Inland Northwest as Told by Lawrence Aripa, Tom Yellowtail and other Elders.
 (University of Oklahoma Press 1995 and paper 1999), and Landscape Traveled by Coyote and Crane: The World of the Schitsu'umsh - Coeur d'Alene Indians, in collaboration with the Schitsu'umsh (University of Washington Press 2001; 2005).

-Cliff also introduces listeners to the oral traditions on the Schitsu'umsh (Coeur d'ALene) module (including some of the Lawrence Aripa stories included in Landscape Traveled by Coyote and Crane and Stories That Make the World), recorded in a 1993 interview (streaming video format): Approaching the Oral Traditions: Preparations
+Cliff also introduced listeners to the oral traditions on the Schitsu'umsh (Coeur d'Alene) module (including some of the Lawrence Aripa stories included in Landscape Traveled by Coyote and Crane and Stories That Make the World), recorded in a 1993 interview (streaming video format): Approaching the Oral Traditions: Preparations

 You can also listen to some of Cliff's flute songs, recorded in 1993: Songs: Introduction